bisq-network/bisq/doc/build.md

 ### 2. Install bitcoinj fork
-Versions later than 0.13.1 has removed support for Java serialisation In version 0.13.1 is also missing support for Java serialisation in MainNetParams (HttpDiscovery.Details) We remove Cartographer/HttpDiscovery support from in our [fork version 0.13.1.1](https://github.com/bitsquare/bitcoinj/tree/RemovedHttpDiscovery).
+Versions later than 0.13.1 has removed support for Java serialisation.
+In version 0.13.1 is also missing support for Java serialisation in MainNetParams (HttpDiscovery.Details).
+We remove Cartographer/HttpDiscovery support from in our [fork version 0.13.1.1](https://github.com/bitsquare/bitcoinj/tree/RemovedHttpDiscovery).
 Beside the Java serialisation issues here are [privacy concerns](http://bitcoin-development.narkive.com/hczWIAby/bitcoin-development-cartographer#post3) regarding Cartographer.